Terms and Policies

 - Product packaging may vary.
 The packaging of the product may vary from that shown in images on our website.

 5. Our rights to make changes

 - If for any reason you have delayed placing your order following your review of our products on-line please bear in mind that we do reserve the right to make variations to our product specifications and you may wish to check again the specification and other details of the product (including the price we charge for the product and any related delivery charges) you are ordering.

 - Delivery costs – Great Britain and Northern Ireland.
 We offer free standard delivery to all addresses in Great Britain and Northern Ireland.

 - How we deliver.
 All products ordered through our website for delivery in Great Britain and Northern Ireland are delivered by standard delivery.
 Smaller items (such as accessories and spare parts) are generally delivered by post.
 Larger items are generally delivered by a third-party courier service.
 We will notify you which delivery method we will use when we send the Order Confirmation.

 - Delivery times.
-Where the standard delivery service applies, we aim to get your purchase to you within one day.
-For these purposes, “working days” are Monday to Friday, excluding bank holidays as applicable in England, and “weekend days” are Saturday and Sunday.
-If you place your order before 19.00 on a working day, or before 14:00 on a weekend day, this period runs from the close of business on that day.
-If you place your order after 19.00 on a working day, or 14:00 on a weekend day, this period runs from the close of business on the next following day.
+Where the standard delivery service applies, we aim to get your main unit purchase to you within one day (excludes Bank Holidays).
+If you place your order before 20:00, this period runs from the close of business on that day.
+If you place your order after 20:00, this period runs from the close of business on the next following day.
+Parts & accessories are delivered by Royal Mail 2nd Class.
 We do what we reasonably can to meet the delivery times set out in this section.
 However, these cannot be guaranteed.